Hozzu/TFLite-aarch64-linux-with-delegate/README.md

 # TFLite for Aarch64 Linux with Delegate
-Deep learning inference SW framework based on TensorFlow Lite with GPU and hexagon delegate for Aarch64 Linux
+Deep learning inference SW framework based on TensorFlow Lite with delegates for Aarch64 Linux

 In order to run Deep learning application on Aarch64 Linux system (non-Android), I built tensorflow lite for such system.
-It is based on **tensorflow r2.5**.
+It is based on **tensorflow r2.7**.

-I also included GPU and hexagon delegate.
+I included XNNPACK, GPU, hexagon, and NNAPI delegate.
-GPU delegate requires OpenCL and OpenGL ES 2.0 libraries.
+GPU delegate requires OpenCL library.
-Hexagon delegate works only on Qualcomm DSP.
+Hexagon delegate requires Qualcomm hexagon NN library.
+NNAPI requires NNAPI library and is not tested.

 I wrote on guide.txt how to build tensorflow lite and deleage for aarch64 Linux.